 Trump on Trade: What it Means for Your Business

-President-elect Trump’s statements on international trade and investment issues call into question the legal framework on which businesses and investors have relied in developing their global supply chains and businesses more generally.
+Donald Trump’s pre- and post-election statements on international trade and investment issues call into question the legal framework on which businesses and investors have relied in developing their global supply chains and businesses more generally.
 Mr. Trump has, for example:

 - Called for a renegotiation of and potential withdrawal from NAFTA, pledged to impose tariffs on Mexican products, and criticized US manufactures for their Mexican investments and operations (see NAFTA In Play Alert)

-- Declared he would cause the US to withdraw from the Trans-Pacific Partnership Agreement
+- Withdrawn the US from further participation in the Trans-Pacific Partnership

 - Pledged to designate China a “currency manipulator” and use “every lawful presidential power” to get China to “stop its illegal activities, including its theft of American trade secrets"

 - Called for more robust enforcement of trade remedies (anti-dumping and countervailing duties)